chutrunganh/Simplex-Method/README.md

 ## A brief introduction

 &emsp;The ***simplex method*** is an optimization technique used to find the best solution for linear programming problems with multiple constraints.
 It iteratively moves from one corner point to another to reach the optimal outcome efficiently.
-Below, I will outline the step-by-step process of this method and provide the corresponding code implementation.
+Below, I will outline the step-by-step process of this method  through an example and provide the corresponding code implementation.
 # Step 1: Convert to Standard Form

 **Convert the given problem to standard linear programming form.**